subsquid/docs/docs/query-squid/queries.md

+---
+sidebar_position: 10
+title: Entity queries
+---

-# Queries
+# Entity Queries

 ## Introduction

-Squid CLI tooling auto-generates queries as part of the GraphQL schema from the input schema.
-It generates a range of possible queries and operators that also work with relationships defined in your input schema.

-All entities of the input schema tracked by the cli (re-generation is required when any change happens to the input schema) can be queried over the GraphQL endpoint.
+OpenReader auto-generates queries from the input `schema.graphql` file.
+All entities defined in the schema can be queried over the GraphQL endpoint.

 ## Exploring queries

-You can explore the entire schema and the available queries using the GraphiQL interface by running the `graphql-server` that comes with a Squid, or looking at the `graphql-server/generated/schema.graphql` file.

 Let’s take a look at the different queries you can run using the GraphQL server.
 We’ll use examples based on a typical channel/video schema for reference.